siobhan-saoirse/HL2NextBots-TF2/README.md

-# HL2 NPCs in TF2
+# HL2 NPCs/Nextbots in TF2
 A plugin that enables hl2 npcs as nextbot npcs for TF2

 ## Requirements